Noah-Everett/Noah-Everett.github.io/_pages/research.md

 While radon is not abundant in many materials, its parent isotopes—radium and thorium—prevail widely due to their significantly longer half-lives.
 When radium decays, the daughter radon atom can emanate out of materials and reach the detector.
 Minimizing radon-induced backgrounds necessitates selecting ultra-clean materials which is done using a radon assay system.
-This data informs the choice of materials and components, mitigating radon-incuded backgrounds on the detector.
+This data informs the choice of materials and components, mitigating radon-included backgrounds on the detector.

 <details markdown="1"><summary><b>Projects</b></summary>
 {: .notice}